visp-streaming/visp-streaming.github.io/start.md

 Before the data stream can be started, the configuration has to be adapted.
 Navigate to the VISP Data Provider web interface: `http://localhost:8090/`

+There, enter the public URI of the VISP Runtime where the target source operator is located.
+E.g., if the source that should be addressed is deployed at a VISP runtime `128.130.172.222`, enter that IP.

+Username and password are the credentials for the rabbitmq server that were set during the docker deployment of the infrastructure host.

+Once the credentials are configured, navigate to *Create Task*, pick a template (e.g. SequentialWait) and specify the frequency and number of iterations.
+The template decides which queue is targeted and what kind of data is sent.

 <div class="screenshot-holder">
 <a href="img/quickstart/dataprovider.png" data-title="Configure Data Provider" data-toggle="lightbox"><img class="img-responsive" src="img/quickstart/dataprovider.png" alt="Configure Data Provider"></a>